Stress, Anxiety, and Depression from the Workplace

 Bosses and managers are often one of the most complained about parts of someone’s work environment.
 There so many cases referencing a lack of support and interpersonal relationships as a cause for these mental illnesses.
 It’s clear that open, approachable and understanding management isn’t just good for company performance, but staff mental wellbeing too.

-If you feel like your employer is actively promoting practices that have put your mental health in the back seat and caused you damage, speak to our team of solicitors** to see if there is a case to bring a claim for compensation.
+If you feel like your employer is actively promoting practices that have caused your mental health damage, speak to our team of solicitors** to see if there is a case to bring a claim for compensation.

-What advantages do I have if I claim work-related depression, stress or anxiety compensation with Friends Legal?
+What advantages do I have if I claim work-related depression, stress or anxiety compensation with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.